Ambush Bug: Publication history

-In 2001, he made his first appearance as part of a superhero group (albeit a small one), the "Justice League of Anarchy", which also included Plastic Man, the Creeper, Harley Quinn, 'Mazing Man, and the Trickster.
+In 2001, Ambush Bug appears as a member of the "Justice League of Anarchy" alongside Plastic Man, the Creeper, Harley Quinn, 'Mazing Man, and the Trickster.
 This group of DC Universe troublemakers made a one-panel cameo in a series exploring variations on the JLA acronym, JLA: Justice League of Amazons.

 Ambush Bug is largely considered an absurd character and is rarely used by other writers, though he still exists in the DC Universe and occasionally still appears in some DC Comics.
 His popularity amongst creators has led to many "cameos", sometimes with as little as his antennae being visible.
-In 2006, he appeared as part of Firestorm's short-lived Justice League of America in 52 #24 (a comic Giffen did layouts for).
-His powers appeared in proxy in Countdown to Final Crisis #32.
-Jimmy Olsen briefly gains the appearance of Ambush Bug and subconsciously uses his power of "Dumb Luck" to locate Forager.
+In the 2006 series 52, Ambush Bug appears as part of Firestorm's short-lived Justice League of America.
+In Countdown to Final Crisis (2007), Jimmy Olsen briefly gains the appearance of Ambush Bug and subconsciously uses his power of "Dumb Luck" to locate Forager.

-After being championed by DC Coordinating Editor Jann Jones, a new six-issue Ambush Bug miniseries, Ambush Bug: Year None, debuted in 2008, plotted and pencilled by Giffen, and written by Fleming, with Jones herself serving as editor.
+An Ambush Bug miniseries, Ambush Bug: Year None, debuted in 2008, plotted and pencilled by Giffen, and written by Fleming, with Jann Jones serving as editor.
 The final issue was published almost a year after the rest of the series.
-Dan DiDio claims to have lost issue #6 and instead they skipped it to finish off with issue #7.
+Dan DiDio claims to have lost issue #6, which was skipped to finish off the series with issue #7.

 Ambush Bug was seen in the new Doom Patrol series in 2010 at the end of issue #9, arriving with his luggage and Cheeks.
 He appeared semi-regularly until the series ended.

 Ambush Bug made another appearance, in issue #46 of the outside of regular DC continuity Tiny Titans series.

-With the 2011 initiative The New 52, which rebooted the continuity of DC Comics' monthly comics series, Ambush Bug is shown to be a news reporter in the feature "Channel 52" that appears in the back of all New 52 publications, in which characters acting as correspondents summarize recent events in an in-universe style.
-Ambush Bug, however, is the only character who appears in costume and, as is typical for his appearances since his creation, appears to understand that he is in a comic book.
+In The New 52 continuity reboot, Ambush Bug appears as a news reporter in the feature "Channel 52", which summarizes the comics' plots.